tiprankstipranks

 Share Price & Shareholder Rights - Risk 2

-Our Chairman and Chief Executive Officer controls a majority of our stock and has control over all matters requiring action by our stockholders; and his interest may conflict with the interests of our other stockholders
+Our Chairman and Chief Executive Officer controls a majority of our stock and has control over matters requiring action by our stockholders; and his interest may conflict with the interests of our other stockholders

-Kenneth D. Tuchman, our Chairman and Chief Executive Officer, directly and beneficially owns approximately 59% of our common stock.
+Kenneth D. Tuchman, our Chairman and Chief Executive Officer, directly and beneficially owns approximately 58% of our common stock.
 As a result, Mr. Tuchman could and does exercise significant influence and control over our business practices and strategy.
-He can elect all of the members of our board of directors, effect stockholder actions by written consent in lieu of stockholder meetings, and determine the outcome of all matters submitted to a vote of our stockholders, including matters involving mergers or other business combinations, the acquisition or disposition of assets, the occurrence of indebtedness, the issuance of any additional shares of common stock or other equity securities and the payment of dividends on our common stock.
+He can elect all of the members of our board of directors, effect stockholder actions by written consent in lieu of stockholder meetings, and determine the outcome of almost any matter submitted to a vote of our stockholders, including matters involving mergers or other business combinations, the acquisition or disposition of assets, the occurrence of indebtedness, the issuance of any additional shares of common stock or other equity securities and the payment of dividends on our common stock.
 The interest of Mr. Tuchman may not always coincide with the interest of our other stockholders, and Mr. Tuchman may seek to cause the Company to take actions that might involve risks to our business or adversely affect us or our other stockholders.
 For example, Mr. Tuchman's control of TTEC could delay or prevent a change in control, merger, consolidation, or sale of all or substantially all our assets that our other stockholders support, or conversely, Mr. Tuchman's control could result in the consummation of a transaction that not all of our other stockholders support.
 As a controlling stockholder, Mr. Tuchman is generally entitled to vote his shares as he sees fit, which may not always be in the interest of our other stockholders.
 This concentrated control could also discourage investors from acquiring our common stock or initiating change of control transactions, which could depress the trading price of our common stock.

 Share Price & Shareholder Rights - Risk 3